 Also, make sure everyone puts their name on their page so they can take these home with them!

 Additional activities for your family New Year’s Eve party for 2021

 Here are a few more ideas to make your family New Year’s Eve party extra special and memorable:

 During the day of New Year’s Eve, have your kids help you take off all the Christmas ornaments from your Christmas tree.

 Then allow them to drape all kinds of gold and silver metallic streamers all over the tree.

 This gold and silver star garland would also be a perfect addition to your New Year’s tree!

 16. Balloon drop

-I’ll be following the instructions in this easy DIY video from fellow mom, Amy Rowland!
+Here are the instructions we recommend in this easy DIY video from a fellow mom, Amy Rowland!

 This pack of gold, white, and black balloons is exactly what you’d need to coordinate with all of the other elements of your family New Year’s Eve party!